Anxiety & Panic Attacks Symptoms Explained

 Increased sensitivity to light, sound, touch, and smell

-Dramatic increase in sexual feelings
+Dramatic increase and decrease in sexual feelings

 Pain in the face or jaw that resembles a toothache